mbolivar/example-libmaple-project/README.txt

 MEMORY_TARGET  - binary deployment type: 'flash', 'ram' or 'jtag'.
 See
                  'make help' for details.

 Also, custom libmaple modules may be configured with USER_MODULES variable.
 Your project is a user module and it is configured implicitly.
-Libfoo is another user module defined inside of your project (user module inside of user module).
+Libfoo is another user module defined inside of this project.
+(Libfoo is an example of how you can add additional third-party libraries to your project, if you want.)

 It is important not to confuse the concept of a user module with the concept of the source files directory.
-User modules are concepts of higher level, they are configured in Makefile.
-Each user module consists of some number of source file directories and its own rules.mk file.
-Source file directories of user modules are configured in the rules.mk file.
+USER_MODULES is a list of directories that the libmaple Makefile expects to contain additional code to include in the build.
+Each directory in USER_MODULES must contain a rules.mk, which describes how to compile the module.
+The list of user modules configured in this project Makefile.

-rules.mk is a Makefile fragment that is used in libmaple's build system.
+Each rules.mk file is a Makefile fragment that is used in libmaple's build system.
 It tells libmaple's Makefile how to build your project's sources.
-Use it as a template for starting your own project.
+Use the rules.mk in this project as templates when starting your own project.

 Use 'make clean' command to clean your project.
-Use 'make sketch' to build your project and link it with libmaple.
+Use 'make' (or 'make sketch') to build your project and link it with libmaple.

 How Do I Use It with Eclipse CDT?
 =================================